Grape Varieties and Wine Styles

 Syrah was well known in New Zealand a century ago.
 Government viticulturist S.F.
 Anderson wrote in 1917 that Shiraz was being ‘grown in nearly all our vineyards [but] the trouble with this variety has been an unevenness in ripening its fruit’.
 For today’s winemakers, the problem has not changed: Syrah has never favoured a too-cool growing environment (wines that are not fully ripe show distinct tomato or tamarillo characters).
 It needs sites that are relatively hot during the day and retain the heat at night, achieving ripeness in Hawke’s Bay late in the season, at about the same time as Cabernet Sauvignon.
 To curb its natural vigour, stony, dry, low-fertility sites or warm hillside sites are crucial.

-Four hundred and forty-nine hectares of Syrah will be bearing in 2017 – a steep rise from 62 hectares in 2000.
+In 2019 some 435 hectares of Syrah will be bearing – a steep rise from 62 hectares in 2000.
 Syrah is now New Zealand’s third most widely planted red-wine variety, behind Pinot Noir and Merlot, but well ahead of Cabernet Sauvignon, Malbec and Cabernet Franc.
-Over 75 per cent of the vines are in Hawke’s Bay, with most of the rest in Auckland and Northland (although there are pockets as far south as Central Otago).
+Over 77 per cent of the vines are in Hawke’s Bay, with most of the rest in Auckland and Northland (although there are pockets as far south as Central Otago).

 Could Syrah replace Bordeaux-style Merlot and Cabernet Sauvignon-based blends over the next decade or two as the principal red-wine style from Hawke’s Bay and the upper North Island?
 Don’t rule it out.

 Although extremely rare in New Zealand, Tannat is well known in south-west France, especially as a key ingredient in the dark, firm, tannic reds of Madiran.
 Tannat is also a star variety in Uruguay, yielding firm, fragrant reds with rich blackberry flavours.
-According to New Zealand Winegrowers’ Vineyard Register Report 2015–2018, only 2 hectares of Tannat vines will be bearing in 2017, mostly in Auckland, Hawke’s Bay and Northland.
+According to New Zealand Winegrowers’ Vineyard Register Report 2016–2019, only 1 hectare of Tannat vines will be bearing in 2019, mostly in Northland and Hawke’s Bay.

 In California, where it is extensively planted, Zinfandel produces muscular, heady reds that can approach a dry port style.
 It is believed to be identical to the Primitivo variety, which yields highly characterful, warm, spicy reds in southern Italy.
-There will be only 4 hectares of bearing Zinfandel vines in New Zealand in 2017, clustered in Hawke’s Bay, with no expansion projected.
-Alan Limmer, formerly of Stonecroft winery in Hawke’s Bay, believes ‘Zin’ has potential here, ‘if you can stand the stress of growing a grape that falls apart at the first sign of a dubious weather map!’
+There will be only 2 hectares of bearing Zinfandel vines in New Zealand in 2019, clustered in Hawke’s Bay, with no expansion projected.
+Alan Limmer, formerly of Stonecroft winery in Hawke’s Bay, believes ‘Zin’ has potential here, ‘if you can stand the stress of growing a grape that falls apart at the first sign of a dubious weather map!